Kintyre/ksconf/docs/source/dyn/cli.rst

                             changes, untracked, or ignored files are found.
       --git-mode {nochange,stage,commit}
                             Set the desired level of git integration.
-The default mode is *stage', where new, updated, or removed files are automatically handled for you.
+The default mode is *stage*, where new, updated, or removed files are automatically handled for you.
 To prevent any 'git add' or 'git rm' commands from being run, pick the 'nochange' mode.
-      --no-edit             Tell git to skip opening your editor.
+      --no-edit             Tell git to skip opening your editor on commit.
 By default you will be prompted to review/edit the commit message.
-                            (Git Tip: Delete the content of the message to abort the commit.)
+(Git Tip: Delete the content of the default message to abort the commit.)
       --git-commit-args GIT_COMMIT_ARGS, -G GIT_COMMIT_ARGS
                             Extra arguments to pass to 'git'